-When creating Android Wear apps for China, you need to account for handsets without Google Play services pre-installed.
+When creating Wear OS by Google apps for China, you need to account for handsets without Google Play services pre-installed.
 This page contains common changes that international developers may need to adopt for the Chinese market.

 Use the correct version of Google Play services